Brian Dooreck MD

 Does the Blood Type Diet address specific medical conditions?

 The Blood Type Diet makes recommendations based on your blood type, not chronic conditions such as diabetes.
-Thus, the Blood Type Diet may conflict or contradict your medical conditions recommended diet based treatment plan.
+Thus, the Blood Type Diet may contradict your medical conditions' recommended diet-based treatment plan.
 Speak to your doctor, nutritionist, or dietician.

-Note that the American Diabetes Association (ADA) and the American Heart Association (AHA) do not use blood type in their dietary recommendations for prevention or management of, diabetes or heart disease.
+The American Diabetes Association (ADA) and the American Heart Association (AHA) do not use blood type in their dietary recommendations to prevent or manage diabetes or heart disease.

 Am I supposed to exercise with the Blood Type Diet?